mjmaher987/Py-Minus-Compiler/README.md

 ##############################

-This repository consists of practical homeworks of Data Structure and Algorithms course.
+This repository consists of practical homeworks (project) of Compiler Design course.

+In this project, out group has created a Pi-minus compiler.

-Instructor: Dr. Masoud Seddighin
+Instructor: Dr. Gholamreza Ghassemsani

 ##############################